Projection evolution and quantum spacetime: Symmetries

-In this case the expectation value of the observable $A$ is conserved if the operator $A$ commutes with the evolution operator, i.e., $[A,\EOp(\tau_n;\nu_{n})]=0$.
+The expectation value of the observable $A$ is conserved if the operator $A$ commutes with the evolution operators, i.e., $[A,U(\tau_n;\nu_n,\alpha)]=0$.
 This fact has its counterpart in the standard quantum mechanics -- if the Hamiltonian commutes with the operator $A$, the expectation value $\Aver{A}$ is conserved during the unitary evolution generated by this Hamiltonian.

-The PEv approach allows for the generalization of the idea of the unitary evolution.
-For example, it is possible to consider the case when a few different unitary evolution channels interfere.
-In this case, the state for the evolution step $n$ is a linear combination of the products of different unitary evolutions of the previous state,
+For the general case when $\EOp(\tau_n;\nu_{n},\alpha)$ is an orthogonal decomposition of unity the condition (\ref{eq:ConsA}) to be fulfilled requires more complicated relations between the evolution operators, states and the observable $A$.
+This will be considered elswere.
+However, a special case when the evolution operator and the quantum observable, are invariant under a~given symmetry can be solved generally.
+For simplicity of notation in the following we fix the index $\alpha$.